 Individuals at risk for AD have sleep challenges throughout their lives and have reduced melatonin signaling systems in their brain.
 Establishing regular sleep cycles by going to bed early and getting a full 8 hours of sleep each night is essential.
 Adding in certain teas such as valerian root, chamomile and passionflower can be especially helpful.

-Additionally, you can use lavendar, chamomile and peppermint essential oils to relax the nervous system, oxygenate the body and induce deeper sleep.
+Additionally, you can use lavender, chamomile and peppermint essential oils to relax the nervous system, oxygenate the body and induce deeper sleep.
 Healthy melatonin levels help the brain to clean up damaged cells (autophagy) including the NFT’s that are characteristic of AD.